Owl-Boy/CMI-Notes/Notes/Kripke Models.md

 $$
 Here:
 - $C$ is a non-empty set, whose elements are called *states* or *possibilities worlds*.
-- $\le$ is a partial order on $C$ which represent the "Timeline".
+- $\le$ is a quasi order on $C$ which represent the "Timeline".
-	- Sometimes a $R \subseteq C \times C$ successor relation is used instead of a partial order.
+	- Sometimes a $R \subseteq C \times C$ successor relation is used instead of a quasi order.
 - $\Vdash$ is a binary relation between elements of $C$ and propositions which represents "The knowledge we know at that point in the timeline".
 AKA the labelling function.

 ---